Your quintessential guides to Japan, Southeast Asia and India.

 Wander to the Miyagawa morning market and sample some of the region’s fruit and vegetables.
 Later you will visit traditional houses and local museums, including the Takayama Festival Floats Exhibition Hall, Kusakabe Folk Museum and the Takayama Jinya.
 Enjoy some free time to explore the local shopping streets, which date back to the 17th century.

-Kyoto was the capital for a thousand years; today it is the legacy of ancient Japan, full of tranquil temples, silk-clad geisha and sublime gardens.
-This morning visit the Ryoan-ji Temple complex which means 'temple of the peaceful dragon'.
-Next visit the famous Kinkaku-ji, a Zen temple known as the 'Golden Pavilion', the top two floors are completely covered in gold leaf.
-Head to a restored Japanese wooden townhouse for a traditional handicraft experience (such as origami) and to enjoy the rituals of a tea ceremony.
+Kyoto was capital for a thousand years; today it is the legacy of ancient Japan, full of tranquil temples, silk-clad geisha and sublime gardens.
+This morning, head to a restored Japanese wooden townhouse and try your hand at origami and enjoy the rituals of a tea ceremony.
+In the afternoon, visit Ryoanji Temple, which means 'temple of the peaceful dragon', and the famous Kinkakuji, a Zen temple known as the 'Golden Pavilion'.

 This morning, visit the famous Osaka Castle before taking a stroll around the Dotonbori district, a restaurant mecca, where you can sample delicious local delicacies.
 Next, enjoy a 20-minute cruise along the Yodogawa River.
 Spend the rest of the afternoon at leisure before a farewell dinner this evening.